krbrink2/ezloader/README.md

 Currently a work in progress.

 To compile, use
-gcc loadertest.c ezloader.c -lGL -lGLU -lglut
+gcc loadertest.c ezloader.c -g -lGL -lGLU -lglut